Pharmacy Technician

 - Pre-Calculus 11 or Foundations of Math 12

-Language proficiency test results that meet the NAPRA Language Proficiency Requirements for licensure as a pharmacy technician in Canada.
+- Language proficiency test results that meet the NAPRA Language Proficiency Requirement for licensure as a Pharmacy Technician in Canada

 - Immunizations for health care workers as established by the BC Ministry of Health prior to starting practicum

-- WHMIS, Emergency First Aid and CPR (C) completed prior to starting lab courses
+- WHMIS, Basic First Aid and CPR (C) completed prior to starting lab courses

 - Official transcripts from high school and all post-secondary institutions attended (mailed directly from the Ministry of Education and educational institutions)